-The celebration of research also featured an awards ceremony and a wine and cheese reception.
+The celebration of research also features an awards ceremony and a wine and cheese reception.
 The Ferguson Gallery provides a perfect setting to allow attendees to view presenters' posters, ask questions, and discuss ideas.

 Presenters are provided large, 8’ x 4’ bulletin boards for posting their research.
 Up to two presenters (or groups of presenters) share space on each side of the board.
-The University pays for professional printing of accepted presentations, up to 42” x 42” in dimension, for the Emerging Scholars event.
+The University will pay for professional printing of accepted presentations, up to 42” x 42” in dimension, for the Emerging Scholars event.
 Learn more about this printing offer.

 Poster sessions may be based on research conducted for a paper, capstone project, thesis or dissertation, or case study, or other project developed while a Loyola graduate student.
 Presenters may also be recent graduates of a Loyola graduate program, but the same poster may not be presented more than once.
 Research can be in various stages of completion, and can come from any discipline.
 See some tips and guidelines.